Admission and application

 Your application will be assessed by an admissions committee.

-Your application begins with your registration in Studielink, the portal for higher education in the Netherlands.
+In order to apply you first need to register in Studielink, the portal for higher education in the Netherlands.
 Creating a Studielink account only means that you apply for the selection procedure, it has no further consequences or obligations.

 In order to complete your application, you need to provide: